hbb1/landmarkconv/README.md

 # LandmarkConv
 Landmark Feature Convolutional Networks

-This repo aims to learning convolutional features *outside the box*.
+This repo implements landmarkconv that aims to learn convolutional features *outside the box*.

 ### What's the difference?